Spirals-Team/librepair-experiments/README.md

 ### Duration of the collected failing builds

-Using the information extracted from the Travis CI API, it is possible to know also the duration of a build, where the term `duration` is intended as the wall clock time in seconds to produce and execute a build.
+Using the information extracted from the Travis CI API, it is possible to know the duration of a build, where the term `duration` is intended as the wall clock time in seconds to produce and execute a build.

 The following table shows the number of the builds per different intervals of duration: